The following is for guidance only and has no part of any relevant ordinance, harbours regulations or contractual requirements.

 Lines to be doubled up during adverse weather conditions and during the winter season.
 Boats and moorings should be regularly inspected as moorings are prone to chafe, bilges fill up and batteries run down.

 Swinging moorings are laid to deadmen in position on the sea bed.
-Each mooring position to have chains of size and length as specified by the Harbour Office.
-The boat to be secured to the mooring, ie when the boat is on the mooring the weight of the mooring must be taken by the boat and not the mooring buoy.
-Boat to be close up to the buoy to prevent excessive movement or damage to adjacent boats.
+Each mooring position is to have chains of size and length as specified by Guernsey Harbours.
+The boat is to be secured to the mooring i.e. when the boat is on the mooring the weight of the mooring must be taken by the boat and not the mooring buoy.
+The boat must be close up to the buoy to prevent excessive movement or damage to adjacent boats.

 Registration number of boat to be shown on mooring buoy.

-Only divers registered with Harbour Office to lay or adjust moorings in the Pool.
+Only divers registered with Guernsey Harbours can lay or adjust moorings in the Pool in St Peter Port.
 A certificate is required, signed by the diver, on the laying or modification of any moorings in the Pool, to ensure these moorings are laid correctly.

 Boats of shallow draught on swinging moorings are advised to hang a bucket in the water over stern - to act as sea anchor and prevent excessive swing.